frictionlessdata/datapackage/specs/table-schema.md

 Many datasets arrive with missing data values, either because a value was not collected or it never existed.
 Missing values may be indicated simply by the value being empty in other cases a special value may have been used e.g. `-`, `NaN`, `0`, `-9999` etc.

 `missingValues` dictates which string values should be treated as `null` values.
 This conversion to `null` is done before any other attempted type-specific string conversion.
 The default value `[ "" ]` means that empty strings will be converted to null before any other processing takes place.
+Providing the empty list `[]` means that no conversion to null will be done, on any value.

 `missingValues` MUST be an `array` where each entry is a `string`.